endoflife-date/endoflife.date/products/python.md

 The end-of-life is scheduled 5 years after the first release, but can be adjusted by the release manager of each branch.

 In the first 1.5 years there are planned releases with bugfixes.
-In the next 3.5 year there are only security fixes and source distribution without precompiled binaries.
+In the next 3.5 years there are only security fixes and source distribution without precompiled binaries.
 Starting with Python 3.13 it will change to 2 + 3 years.